Theranos CEO Elizabeth Holmes charged with criminal fraud

 She carefully crafted her image as well, wearing almost entirely black turtleneck sweaters that earned her the moniker in Silicon Valley as "the next Steve Jobs."

 Investors bought what Holmes was selling and invested hundreds of millions of dollars in the company.
-At one time, Theranos was worth more than $10 billion and Holmes the youngest self-made female billionaire.
+At one time, Theranos was worth more than US$10 billion and Holmes the youngest self-made female billionaire.

 The Journal's investigation marked the beginning of the end of Theranos.
 Walgreens ended its blood-testing partnership with the company, and the Department of Health and Human Services effectively banned Theranos in 2016 from doing any blood testing work at all.